RileySeaburg/rust-ssr-test/README.md

 ## About <a name = "about"></a>

 This is a test project to see if I can get a Rust server side rendered app working with a React front end.
+This version uses vanilla JS to render html on the server.
+It is also using webpack to bundle the js.
+Properties from the server are being delivered directly into the javascript using the V8 engine.

 ## Getting Started <a name = "getting_started"></a>